SAMMISolutions/docs/doc_posts/_commands-obs-filters/obs-filter-toggle-visibility.md

 ---
 Toggles the visibility of a filter.
 If the filter is visible it’s turn off and vice versa.

-{% include alert.html text="If you want to turn a filter on or off you should use Source Change Visibility command" type="warning" %}
+{% include alert.html text="If you want to turn a filter on or off you should use Filter Change Visibility command" type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------